-We consider having a simple random sample with replacement of size $m$ from a population distributed according to $p$.
-Using the Neyman-Rubin potential outcome framework \citep{imbens2015causal}, we associate each unit $i=1,\dots,m$ with the following variables: \begin{itemize} \item An observed \emph{context} $X_i\in \cX \subseteq \mathbb{R}^d$, defined by all information observed about a patient before the choice of treatment is determined.
+\begin{itemize} \item A \emph{context} $X_i\in \cX \subseteq \mathbb{R}^d$, defined by all information observed about a patient before the choice of treatment is determined.
 These covariates may influence both the treatment choice and the outcome of an experiment.
-The context is represented as a $d$-dimensional real-valued vector throughout this paper. \item An observed \emph{treatment} $T_i \in \cT = \{0, 1\}$, which is an intervention performed in an observed context.
-Treatments are assumed to be binary variables throughout this paper, where $T_i=1$ is usually referred to as ``treatment'' and $T_i=0$ as ``control.'' \item An \emph{outcome} $Y_i\in \cY \subseteq \mathbb R$, measuring an aspect of interest of a patient, such as blood pressure or mortality, after the administration of a treatment, represented by a real-valued variable. \item \emph{Unobserved potential outcomes} $Y_i(0), Y_i(1)\in \cY \subseteq \mathbb R$ that correspond to the outcomes that \emph{would} have been observed for unit $i$ under treatments $T_i=0$ and $T_i=1$, respectively.
-We assume that $Y_i=Y_i(T_i)$ throughout the paper, capturing both \emph{consistency} and \emph{non-interference}, also known in conjunction as the stable unit treatment value assumption (SUTVA), which is key to the existence of potential outcomes and the relevance of this hypothetical construct to the actual data \citep{rubin2005causal}. \end{itemize} We drop the subscript $i$ when dealing with the distribution of any single such random draw from this population.
-Note that since potential outcomes are unobserved, our data consists just of $(X_1,T_1,Y_1),\dots, (X_m,T_m,Y_m)$, and $Y(0), Y(1)$ remain unobserved.
-These data are assumed to be sampled iid from some population distribution $p(X,T,Y)$.
-Following a long tradition, we refer to the conditional density $p(X \mid T=0)$ as the \emph{control group} and $p(X \mid T=1)$ as the \emph{treatment group}.
-With slight abuse of terminology, we use these labels also in reference to the empirical quantities.
-For convenience, for $t\in \{0,1\}$, we introduce the short-hands $p_t(X) := p(X \mid T=t)$ and $\hp_t(X)$ analogously.
+The context is represented as a $d$-dimensional real-valued vector throughout this paper. \item A \emph{treatment} $T_i \in \cT = \{0, 1\}$, which is an intervention performed in an observed context.
+Treatments are assumed to be binary variables throughout this paper,\footnote{We discuss generalizations of our results to non-binary settings in Section~\ref{sec:discussion}.} where $T_i=1$ is usually referred to as ``treatment'' and $T_i=0$ as ``control.'' \item An \emph{outcome} $Y_i\in \cY \subset \bbR$, measuring an aspect of interest of a patient, such as blood pressure or mortality, after the administration of a treatment, represented by a real-valued variable. \item \emph{Partially observed potential outcomes} $Y_i(0), Y_i(1)\in \cY \subseteq \mathbb R$ that correspond to the outcomes that \emph{would} be observed for unit $i$ under treatments $T=0$ and $T=1$, respectively.
+We assume that $Y_i=Y_i(T_i)$ throughout the paper, capturing both \emph{consistency} and \emph{non-interference}, also known in conjunction as the stable unit treatment value assumption (SUTVA), which is key to the existence of potential outcomes and the relevance of this hypothetical construct to the actual data \citep{rubin2005causal}. \end{itemize}